serving in santiago

 The idea of a “mission trip” always scared me much more than I was willing to admit.
 I didn’t see how a short-term stay in a foreign country could make any sort of impact.
 Luckily, I was proved very wrong.

-On March 6th, 2026, I travelled with a team of 10 other Butler University Young Life students to serve in the Dominican Republic.
+On March 6th, 2026, I traveled with a team of 10 other Butler University Young Life students to serve in the Dominican Republic.
 I was terrified.
 All anyone had told me was, “Don’t drink the water,” or “Watch out for infectious mosquitoes.”
 Suddenly, forgoing a comfortable spring break with my family in Savannah, GA, sounded rather dim-witted.

 I’m not sure exactly what I was expecting when I stepped out of the Santiago airport, but it certainly wasn’t the scene I stumbled across.
 It felt more like a homecoming than an arrival.
 Crowds of people welcomed us to their country, many carrying bundles of balloons as they anxiously awaited the return of loved ones.
 At that moment, nerves were masked with joy, and I couldn’t wait to see what the week had in store.